UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

    - For a vertical StackLayout, it will by default only allocate the _required_ vertical space for each component.
 It will allocate all the horizontal space it has
    - For a horizontal StackLayout, it will it will by default only allocate the _required_ horizontal space for each component.
 It will allocate all the horizontal space it has.
 - Where child view requests to expand along an axis, the stack view will try to allocate the maximuim space available.
 Where more than one component ask to expand, so the space will be distributed evenly
-- Where a child requests to fill,
+- Where a child requests to fill along a given dimension, it will attempt to resize to fill the available space.

 ## The BMI Estimator
 The application is called the 'Body mass Index' (BMI) Estimator.
 The task is fairly easy to decribe: